“Do you have a girlfriend?”

 Bob’s family saw its share of tragedy.
 His brother Richard, just eighteen months younger, drowned at the age of twenty while swimming in a lake near Pantclyd in 1905.
 Two years later, his oldest brother Evan died at the age of thirty in a gun accident.

 Bob met Maggie Jones in about 1910 when both were working as teachers at Granby Street School in Liverpool, where one of their colleagues was Fred Attenborough, father to Richard and David.

 1914 provided brutal evidence of how much harm war could do to humanity.
-Bob was rejected for service due to poor eyesight: additionally teaching became a reserved occupation.
+Bob’s poor eyesight put him Medical Category B, which meant that, as a schoolteacher, he was not called up.
 When conscription for unmarried and widowed men was introduced in January 1916, he had been married to Maggie for six months.
 A child soon followed: their first son, Glyn, born nine and a half months after the wedding, and their second, my father Aelwyn after three more years.

 Bob aided the war effort in a different way: in 1916 he volunteered to help the National Savings movement to raise desperately needed funds for the government.
 His work was rewarded with an MBE in 1945, and he served the movement for over fifty years in total.